Skip to main content

 Cook County, MinnesotaLimited DataHypereutrophic

 No invasive species are currently listed at Chaser Lake — the lake remains off the Minnesota infested-waters roster.
-The fishery is panfish-dominated — bluegill, crappie, and sunfish among the 4 species documented for the lake.
-The lake lacks a documented public access point, so visitor use is limited.
+4 fish species are on record, with panfish making up the recreational core.
+No formal public access is documented at Chaser Lake — most use is by shoreline residents and their guests.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2021-07-03.
 Grade methodology: LakeGrade methodology.